Documentary note style

 Documentary notes style online resources

-There are no online resources published by The Oxford Style Manual, but the Chicago Manual of Style offers some free online resources:
+The Chicago Manual of Style offers some free online resources, as does the MHRA: